-Responsibility for communicating, interpreting, and monitoring the University's Equal Opportunity and Diversity Regulation rests with the Director of the Office of Equal Opportunity Programs.
+Responsibility for communicating, interpreting, and monitoring the University's Equal Opportunity and Diversity Regulation rests with the Director of the Office of Equal Opportunity and Diversity.
 This office has developed and maintains an Affirmative Action Plan, which is composed of specific results-oriented procedures designed to achieve equal employment opportunity.
 The Plan is available for inspection by faculty, staff, students, and members of the public.
-The Office of Equal Opportunity Programs is located in J.J.
-Daniel Hall, room 2400; (904) 620-2507.
+The Office of Equal Opportunity and Diversity is located in J.J.
+Daniel Hall, suite 1201; (904) 620-2507.

 It is vital that hiring officials and members of university search committees embrace the University's effort to create a diverse and dynamic workforce, as they are the key persons, here at UNF, whose decisions actually implement the hiring goalsdetailed in the University's Affirmative Action Plan.

 The University's established policies and procedures associated with the search and screen process are set forth and fully detailed in the Search and Screen Procedures Manual.
 The information contained in this manual is intended to assist hiring officials and university search committees in conducting employment searches which meet the requirements of federal nondiscrimination legislation, state laws, the University Affirmative Action Plan, and the spirit of the UNF Constitution.

 In part, the University's Affirmative Action Plan requires the following actions with regard to the employment process: